 (2) A member, unless he sooner resigns, is removed from office or his office becomes vacant under clause 2(b), continues in office until his successor comes into office, notwithstanding that the term for which he was appointed may have expired.

-2. Resignation, removal, etc.
+2. Resignation, removal etc.

 The office of a member becomes vacant if —